mmmbacon/scheduler/README.md

 # Interview Scheduler

 This interview scheduler was created during my enrollment in the Lighthouse Labs Web Development bootcamp.
-The app uses Webpack, React, Postgres, Axios and Express to deliver a single page application.
+The app uses Webpack, React, Postgres, Axios, Express and Websockets to deliver a realtime single page application.
 The application is a simple student interview scheduler.
-Components were developed in isolation using a Storybook Visual Testbed.
+Components were developed in isolation using the Storybook Visual Testbed.
 Integration testing was completed with Jest, while end-to-end testing was managed with Cypress.
 The database is deployed with Heroku, and Continuous Integration is managed with CircleCI and Netlify.

 This project should help highlight my knowledge and practical application of all of the above mentioned technologies.
+Please check out the deployment on Heroku below!

 ## [https://scheduler-app-mmmbacon.netlify.app/](https://scheduler-app-mmmbacon.netlify.app/)
 This app has been deployed using a personal use license.
 If you visit this site and there is no content, please give it a few seconds and the site will become active.
 This is a restriction on the license type.